7g3/ScanList/README.md

 # How to make a Botnet Scan List

 ## Go to [Shodan](https://account.shodan.io/register) and create an account
+You need an account to lookup SSH IP's, make sure to make one.
 ## Seach for SSH in the adress bar

 ![SearchSSH](/images/SearchSSH.png)

+Dont search for 22 search for SSH
 ## Click port 22  at the bottem left

 ![Click22](/images/Click22.png)

+If you want to find the most accurate list search for SSH, not Telnet or anything else they are not updated as often.
 ## Click an IP adress

 ![ClickIP](/images/ClickIP.png)